Looking for Military Schools or Boot Camps for Troubled Boys in Winston Salem, North Carolina?

 While we hold individual, group, and family counseling in traditional settings, we find that most life-changing experiences tend to happen during outdoor activities and in the course of daily life.
 Counseling takes place frequently during the day, in all settings, through conversations with mentors during work or recreation.
 We put great importance on mentorship, providing the boys with positive male role models during their time with us.

-Our on-campus academy operates year-round to give students the chance to take care of missed credits.
+Our on-campus school operates year-round to give students the chance to take care of missed credits.
 We have on-campus teachers who facilitate the boy’s education and tutor individual boys.
 Boys from Winston Salem, North Carolina quickly catch up on missed coursework or work ahead.

 — believing that Jesus Christ has a purpose and a plan for each individual’s life.
 Through biblical discipleship, engaging chapel services, the daily discipline of chores, and consistent attendance in our private school, Treasure Coast Boys Academy gives a once “at-risk” teenage boy a second chance at a successful future.
 Again, unlike military schools and boot camps, our emphasis and main tool is a change of heart, not fear or breaking of the spirit.